bionanotechie/Genome-Assembly-Bacterial/README.md

 To run Flye run [canu.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/canu.sh) located in the long read assembly folder.

 The flags in Canu are:
--p which applies to the prefix of the intermediate and output file names.
+- -p which applies to the prefix of the intermediate and output file names.
--d specifies the directory
+- -d specifies the directory
--s imports parameters from the specification file.
+- -s imports parameters from the specification file.

-<a name="falcon"></a>
+<a name="cent"></a>
-### Assembly with Falcon

-Falcon is another de novo assembler which is used for PacBio Long Read data.

-Falcon has 3 inputs:
-- your PacBio data in fasta format (can be one or many files),
-- a text file telling FALCON where to find your fasta files,
-- and a configuration file

-**Running Falcon**

-To run Flye run falcon.sh located in _______.
+## Step 3: Checking for errors with Centrifuge

 <a name="bus"></a>

-## Step___: Checking for errors with Centrifuge

-## Step 3: Checking completeness with BUSCO
+## Step 4: Checking completeness with BUSCO
 BUSCO was discussed earlier during the short read tutorial, here we will use it to assess the genome before and after polishing.
 Which was described earlier during the short read assembly.
 You can run BUSCO with [long_read_BUSCO.sh] (https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/Long_read_busco.sh)